 Bleecker Street Loft

-The contrast between old and new is the dominating character of this design project.
+The contrast between old and new is the dominating character of this loft.
 New materials and detailing are sleek and clean.
 Swedish beech wood planks flag the floors throughout.
-Marble slabs create countertops, a spectacular bathtub backdrop and an impressive 10’ long fireplace.
+Marble slabs create counter tops, a spectacular bathtub backdrop and an impressive 10’ long fireplace.
 Custom pocket doors create flow and flexibility.
 New lighting coves add to the modern feel bringing ambient lighting to the large open rooms.

 The marriage of the old and new is fully fulfilled in the loft’s 33’ x 33’ main living space.
 Light fills the room through the 13’ high x 20’ wide windows.
 Here we see the attention turned back to the exterior.
 While the materials and detailing exude modern qualities, the room is a celebration of the past.
 The 19th century windows are without a doubt the main event.